-There are various agencies that can assess credit ratings in order to gauge the quality of a bond in terms of credit performance.
+There are various agencies that assess credit ratings in order to gauge the quality of a bond in terms of credit performance.
 A high rating of AAA or AAA+ is preferred.

-This is the interest rate offered by the issuer as a reward.
+This is the interest rate offered by the issuer.
 A higher rate implies higher risk debt instruments, and a lower rate means lower risk debt instruments.
-Coupon payouts can be made monthly, quarterly, semi-annual or annually.
+Coupon payouts can be made monthly, quarterly, semi-annually, or annually.

-The financial health of the company or issuer is still at the best judge.
-Having knowledge of why additional funds/ capital are needed as well as the credit rating are the most important factors when making the decision to invest.
+The financial health of the company or issuer is still the best judge of creditworthiness.
+Having knowledge of why additional funds/ capital are needed, as well as the credit rating, are the most important factors when making the decision to invest.

 There are special features added to promote a product or attract investors, some of which are given to A-listers – those who have a significant financial position in society.
 Companies offer a profit-sharing plan to employees as a type of debenture.

 There are two important points of view to consider when evaluating the pros and cons of debentures:

-In the issuer’s point of view, a convertible bond can be considered advantageous, as the bond can be offered at a lower coupon rate.
-That is, less than the coupon of a straight bond.
+From the issuer’s point of view, a convertible bond can be considered advantageous, as the bond can be offered at a lower coupon rate than the coupon of a straight bond.
 Moreover, the bond interest is a deductible expense for the issuing company, meaning it will be taxed less, compared to issuing equity.

 Regardless of how much profit the company is generating, convertible bondholders can only receive fixed limited earnings until conversion, meaning the company can only share operating income with them if the business is doing well.

 For investors or lenders, convertible bonds provide a security blanket on their money, especially for those who are eager to participate in the potential growth of a company.
-Once this is converted into equity shares, the investors or lenders can benefit from the increase in market price of stock shares.
+Once bonds are converted into equity shares, the investors or lenders can benefit from the increase in market price of stock shares.